sonjapeterson/sonja.codes/_posts/2019-06-20-fixing-flaky-tests-like-a-detective.markdown

 Database cleaning in Rails should "just work" and often does, especially if you're able to use Rails' basic, built in transactional cleaning.
 But there are so many different ways you might have your Rails test suite configured, and it _is_ possible to do it in such a way that certain gotchas are introduced.
 So it's important to know how your database cleaner works, when it runs, and if there's anything it's leaving behind - especially if you're dealing with a flaky test that seems to be order dependent.

-There are several different ways to handle clearing your database state:
+##### Ways to clear your database state

-##### Wrapping your test in a transaction and rolling it back after the test
+* Transactional

-This is generally the fastest way to clear your database, and it's  the default for Rails tests, but in the past you couldn’t use it with Capybara tests because the test code and test server didn’t share a database connection.
+  * Wrapping your test in a transaction & rolling it back afterwards is generally the fastest way to clear your database, and it's the default for Rails tests

-Rails 5 system tests addressed that issue by allowing the test code and test server to have shared access to a database connection during the test, so they are both looking at the same transaction
+  * In the past you couldn’t use it with Capybara tests because the test code and test server didn’t share a database connection, but Rails 5 system tests addressed that issue by allowing the test code and test server to have shared access to a database connection during the test

-This approach still requires you to be careful about a couple of things.
+  * This approach still requires you to be careful about a couple of things.
 Transactions might have slightly different behavior than you see in your actual app - for example, if you have any after_commit hooks set up on your models, they won’t be run.

-##### Using truncation of tables or deletion of records touched during the test
+* Truncation or deletion

-Because of the limitations of transactional cleanup, many Rails test suites use the [database_cleaner](https://github.com/DatabaseCleaner/database_cleaner) gem to clean with either truncation - truncating all tables touched in the test - or deletion, which uses DELETE FROM to delete all records created in a test.
+  * Because of the limitations of transactional cleanup, many Rails test suites use the [database_cleaner](https://github.com/DatabaseCleaner/database_cleaner) gem to clean with either truncation - truncating all tables touched in the test - or deletion, which uses DELETE FROM to delete all records created in a test.

-Both deletion and truncation are generally be slower than transactional, but since they let you run the app just like it normally would — without extra transactions wrapping each test — they’re a little more realistic and that can make them easier to work with.
+  * Since truncation and deletion let you run the app just like it normally would — without extra transactions wrapping each test — they’re a little more realistic and that can make them easier to work with.

-If you use database_cleaner, you should also make sure you’re running it in an append_after block, not an after each block- this ensures it runs after Capybara’s cleanup, which includes waiting for any lingering ajax requests that could affect the state of the database and need to be cleaned up.
+  * If you use database_cleaner, you should also make sure you’re running it in an `append_after(:each)` block, not an `after(:each)` block- this ensures it runs after Capybara’s cleanup, which includes waiting for any lingering ajax requests that could affect the state of the database and need to be cleaned up.

-### Order dependency examples
+#### Order dependency examples

 Let's say we're using `database_cleaner` with the truncation strategy: